 For local wine tours, go to the tourist office in each town.

-- The expert company, Grape Escapes, does a 2 or 3 night Hidden Gems' break at the 4 star Château de Mazan all through the year, individually arranged.
+The expert company, Grape Escapes, does a 2 or 3 night Hidden Gems' break at the 4 stars Château de Mazan all through the year, individually arranged.
 It includes some meals and winery trips and is in the Ventoux.

 The southern region’s most famous wine is Châteauneuf-du-Pape and this is also the area for the well-known Beaumes-de-Venise and Gigondas.